project-koku/koku/README.md

 the S3_ACCESS_KEY and S3_SECRET set in your env as login credentials.

 The Trinio UI will be available at <http://127.0.0.1:8080/ui/>.
-Login as [admin]{.title-ref}.
+Login as admin.
 Details can be found there on queries.
 This is particularly useful for troubleshooting failures.

 For command line interactions with Trino [install the